smikhalevski/qpid-hawk/README.md

 Create new binding if it does not exist.

-**Implemetation Quirk** Renaming `amq.match` binding key that does not change of any of its parameters requires running script two times sequentially!
+**Implemetation Quirk.** Renaming `amq.match` binding key that does not change of any of its parameters requires running script two times sequentially!
 This issue is planned to be fixed in future releases.

 **Parameters**<br/>
 * **`exchange_name`** Name of exchange to create.